Atharva-Shinde22/SQL_Music_Store_Analysis/README.md

 # SQL_Music_Store_Analysis
-SQL project to analyze online music store data
+SQL project to analyze online music store data.

+This project aims to analyze the music playlist database with SQL and help the store to understand its business growth by answering the business questions.

 ## Database and Tools
 * MySQL